tomcritchlow/tomcritchlow.github.io/_posts/2018-09-06-how-to-amp-stories.md

 layout: blog
 title: How to make AMP stories using Jekyll and Github Pages
 subtitle: Tap tap tap
-draft: true
 ---

 The tappable web is an interesting place.
-Ever since Robin Sloan debuted Fish: a Tap Essay in 2012 I've been curious of the power and mystery of unfolding storytelling.

-Of course, these days discussion of tappable stories is dominated by Instagram.
-The Instagram stories format is, perhaps, the fastest growing media format of all time?
+These days discussion of tappable stories is dominated by Instagram.
+The Instagram stories format is, perhaps, the fastest growing media format of all time.

-There are a handful of other story formats floating around for example:
+There are a handful of other story formats floating around.
+For example:

 - Twitter moments ([example](https://twitter.com/i/moments/1034070233189892096?lang=en))
 - Instagram stories ([example](https://www.instagram.com/stories/highlights/17907535984221261/))
 - Giphy stories ([example](https://giphy.com/stories/cat-puns-1579651e-a258))
 - Medium series ([example](https://medium.com/series/the-best-story-in-global-health-d5442f7aee12)) (*ironically these are user-hostile on mobile, forcing you to read them on desktop or in the native app....*)

-And, the origin of all this - Robin Sloan's fish essay - recently got re-mastered!
-I strongly encourage you to check it out: [https://www.robinsloan.com/fish/](https://www.robinsloan.com/fish/)
+In my mind, this whole genre started with Fish: a Tap Essay from Robin Sloan.
+And it recently got re-mastered!
+I strongly encourage you to check it out: [https://www.robinsloan.com/fish/](https://www.robinsloan.com/fish/).

 ## AMP Stories

-To date, none of the tappable story implementations have worked well on the web but the closest I think is [AMP stories](https://www.ampproject.org/stories/).
+To date, none of the tappable story implementations have worked well on the web but the closest is [AMP stories](https://www.ampproject.org/stories/).
 Until recently they were highly experimental and you had to get your domain whitelisted by Google to try them.
 But AMP stories just reached V1.0 and is now available for everyone.

 So I thought I'd play around!

-I should say before I go further that I have some reservations about AMP stories.
+I should say before I go further that I do have some reservations about AMP.
 Namely:

 - I'm wary of AMP generally.
 I think the end result of AMP speeding up the web is a GOOD THING, but the centralization and move away from the open web is troubling.
 - AMP stories are still kind of clunky.
 There's no swiping to advance.
 They're just not as performant or smooth as native Instagram stories.
 - Google's mishandling of cache problems and URL linking demonstrates a poor understanding of the web.

-But!
-I think they're going to get more attention and they're the best there is right now for building web-stories.
+But, I like the way I can host story-format content on my own domain.
 So let's play around and have some fun!

 ## How do you build a CMS for tappable stories?